kuiper2000/Applied_Math/_sources/PDE/Heat_equation.md

 Heat diffusion on a stick
 ```

+One can notice that the heat flux is proportional to the temperature difference between the stick and its neighbor, which is the key process in determining the energy redistribution.
+When there is no temperature gradient (and no external heat source), there is no temperature change.
 Our goal is to understand how the initial temperature, $u(x,t)$, evolve as a function of $x$ and $t$.
 In some special cases, we can add convective process (advection) and radiation to the problem but we will keep it simple for now.

 According to {eq}`Heatmath`, we can rewrite it to